Wildwood Catholic Academy: Athletics

-The Wildwood Catholic High School Crusaders compete in the National Division of the Cape-Atlantic League, which is comprised of public and private high schools in Atlantic County, Cape May County, Cumberland County, and Gloucester County, New Jersey and operates under the supervision of the New Jersey State Interscholastic Athletic Association (NJSIAA).
+The Wildwood Catholic High School Crusaders compete in the National Division of the Cape-Atlantic League, which comprises public and private high schools in Atlantic County, Cape May County, Cumberland County, and Gloucester County, New Jersey and operates under the supervision of the New Jersey State Interscholastic Athletic Association (NJSIAA).
 With 118 students in grades 10–12, the school was classified by the NJSIAA for the 2019–20 school year as Non-Public B for most athletic competition purposes, which included schools with an enrollment of 37 to 366 students in that grade range (equivalent to Group I for public schools).

-The boys' basketball team won the Non-Public Group C state championship in 1958 (defeating St. Cecilia High School of Kearny in the tournament final) and 1960 (vs. St. Anthony High School (New Jersey) of Jersey City).
+The boys' basketball team won the Non-Public Group C state championship in 1958 (defeating St. Cecilia High School of Kearny in the tournament final) and 1960 (vs. St. Anthony High School of Jersey City).
 The team had a school record-breaking season in 2019, recording a 27–2 record that included a 22-game undefeated streak and a program record for wins.
 The team's season ended in the Non-Public B South finals, in which the team lost in overtime to a Ranney School squad that went on to win the Tournament of Champions.
 The squad was recognized as Team of the Year by The Philadelphia Inquirer and the Courier-Post.

 The boys' swimming team won the Division B state championship in 1998–2001.

 The boys' soccer team won the 1998 Parochial B state title with a 2–1 win over Eastern Christian High School in a game played at The College of New Jersey, marking the program's first state championship.
 The winning goal was scored by senior Pat Mitchell.

 The boys' cross country team was the state champion in 1998.
 Micheal Delaney won the state individual championship that same year.

 The boys' soccer team won the 2006 South B state sectional championship with a 1–0 win over St. Rose High School in the tournament final.

 The girls' cross country team won the Non-Public Group B state championship in 2006.